-AWAVA recognises that violence against women and girls is one of the most serious and widespread violations of fundamental human rights.
-It can violate the rights to: life, equality and non-discrimination, rights not to be subjected to torture and treated in an inhuman and degrading way, rights to liberty and security, the highest standard attainable of physical and mental health, to respect, to physical, sexual and psychological integrity, and to just and favourable conditions of work.
+We recognise that gender-based violence against women is one of the most serious and widespread violations of fundamental human rights, in particular, the right to not be treated in an inhuman and degrading way, and the rights to respect, and to physical, sexual and psychological integrity.

-AWAVA employs a feminist approach that understands violence against women and girls as both a consequence and cause of gender inequity, which is embedded deeply within all levels of our society.
-Violence is perpetrated through institutions and the public sphere as well as in the privacy of intimate relationships.
-Efforts to end violence against women and girls must challenge and transform patriarchal structures, be accountable to women and promote women’s empowerment and social and gender equality.
+We employ a feminist approach that understand that gender-based violence against women is both a consequence and cause of gender inequity, which is embedded deeply within all levels of our society.
+Violence is perpetrated through institutions and the public sphere, as well as in the privacy of intimate relationships.
+Efforts to end gender-based violence against women must be accountable to women and promote women’s empowerment, and social and gender equality.